SolraBizna/ars-emu/HARDWARE.md

 - `$02`: 25% duty cycle pulse wave, like NES duty cycle 1 (1x rate)
 - `$04`: Simple square wave, like NES duty cycle 2 (1x rate)
 - `$09`: Inverted 25% like NES duty cycle 3 (1x rate)
-- `$20`: Sawtooth wave (1/2 rate)
+- `$20`: Sawtooth wave (1x rate)
-- `$30`: Triangle wave (1x rate)
+- `$30`: Triangle wave (1/2 rate)
 - `$F0`: Boosted triangle wave, good for bass

 Pan values:

 - `00`: Center.
 The voice will be played on both speakers at half volume.
-(Unless the speakers are out of phase, this results in the same volume as Left or Right.)
+(Unless the speakers are out of phase, this results in the same net volume as Left or Right.)
 - `01`: Right.
 The voice will be played at full volume, but only on the right speaker.
 - `10`: Left.
 The voice will be played at full volume, but only on the left speaker.
 - `11`: Boosted.
 The voice will be played at full volume in both speakers.
-This is used almost exclusively with triangle waves.
+This is used almost exclusively with triangle waves, which are much quieter than the other available waveforms.
 (Unless the speakers are out of phase, this results in double the volume of Center/Left/Right.)

 Volume bits:

-- Bit 0-6: Volume (0=mute, 64=max)
+- Bit 0-6: Volume (0=mute, 64=max.
+63 is NOT max!)
 - Bit 7: Reset Accumulator.
 Should be set on each note-on.
 Internally set to 0 each tick.

 ## PCM